ghendersonnc/funkywunks.moe/README.md

 # funkywunks.moe

-Just for me to share images, videos, etc. But, here's the source code for the upload.php.
+Just for me to share images, videos, etc. Here's the source though.

 In `nginx.conf` I set `client_max_body_size` to 100M, same for `upload_max_filesize` in php.ini (If using php-fpm, it'll be the php.ini for that).
 This is to allow for maximum 100MB file size upload.